PRX/acceptance-tests/README.md

 - Integration tests
 - Unit tests

-We're using for E2E tests to cover core functionality of apps at PRX.
+We're using E2E tests to cover core functionality of apps at PRX.

 ## Requirements